Meet the Camp Kupugani Directors

 - Goofiest Thing I’ve Done at Camp: Acted as a bridge over a mud puddle for my cabin campers.

 Mico has spent most of his life in camp settings and loves it!
-In addition to Camp Kupugani, Mico–despite his youth–has had significant experiences at several strong programs, that emphasized diversity, including the Mosaic Project, Camp Winnarainbow, and Camp Butterfly.
+In addition to Camp Kupugani, Mico has had significant experiences at several strong programs that emphasize cultural competence including the Mosaic Project, Camp Winnarainbow, and Camp Butterfly, in addition to attending several regional summer camps.

 - Favorite Camp Activity: Hanging out with campers…and Ga-Ga!